Skip to Content

 You may also have other tests, including:

-Long-term treatment with corticosteroid medicines can make bones thinner and increase your chance of a fracture.
+Long-term treatment with corticosteroids can make bones thinner and increase your chance of a fracture.
 You will need to take the following steps to protect your bone strength.

 Most people make a full recovery, but treatment may be needed for 1 to 2 years or longer.
 The condition may return at a later date.